How to Convert HSBC Bank Statement to Excel, CSV, or QBO

 Financial DocumentsBank StatementsExcelUKPDF conversionmidataHSBC

 That distinction matters because HSBC gives you three different paths, not one universal export.
 Statement PDFs are the route for monthly and archived statements.
-Transaction-list downloads are the route when you want rows in Excel or CSV straight from online banking. midata is a separate desktop-only standardized export for eligible current account transaction data, covering the 12-month period ending 30 days ago rather than a full bank statement.
+Transaction-list downloads are the route when you want rows in Excel or CSV straight from online banking. midata is a separate desktop-only standardised export for eligible current account transaction data, covering the 12-month period ending 30 days ago rather than a full bank statement.

 If you want the quick decision first, use this: